Here are some of the frequently asked questions about Wild Foods Co and our products!

 How much cocoa butter in the wafers?

+There are about 2-3 wafers per TBSP.
 Each wafer is about 2-3g.
-That ends up being about 17-22 calories and about 2-3g of pure cocoa butter fat!
+That ends up being about 17-22 calories and about 2-3g of pure cocoa butter fat per TBSP.

 Wild Chocolate FAQ